Sands Point, New York - 2014

 A proposal for a flexible use, environmentally friendly and durable outdoor chair for The New York City Battery Conservancy.
 The seating design features a dynamic shape whose continuous surface invites the discovery of multiple uses.
 Depending upon on the seat's orientation it may be used as an upright chair, a lounge seat, a recliner or a table.
 The single design accommodates the various needs and moods of the user, its continuous surface hugs the body and simultaneously touches the grass lightly, with a minimum of footprint on the park.
 The chairs would be formed via injection molding using recycled Polyethylene Terephthalate (PET), often used for plastic beverage bottles and reinforced with glass fiber.
 Addressing the interface between the new park and foot and bicycle access, a precast concrete bicycle and chair docking element is envisioned along the periphery of the Battery Green and features permanent seating, portable seat storage and a continuous bike rack that would be illuminated by LED lights at night.

 Downtown Brooklyn, New York - 2010

 This high ceiling, multi-level apartment has been fully designed to emphasize light and maximize the use of space.
-Innovative storage solutions and a formal play of cabinetry were created that separate living, dining and office areas as well as a sleeping loft/bedroom.
-A mid-level deck was designed to utilize as much space as could be gained for cabinetry, a home entertainment center, storage and media.
-It is a transition point from the living room to the sleeping loft and is used as a child's playroom and library.
-A sleeping loft accessed by a series of alternating stairs separates the bed from the rest of the apartment and is hidden from view by a translucent Lumasite panel.
+Innovative storage solutions and a playful design of cabinetry were created that separate living, dining and office areas on the lower level from the sleeping loft above.
+A home entertainment center, stow-away computer desk and toy box/steps frame a child’s sleeping area, playroom and library on the desk-height level.
+Below, a massive pull-out storage box can be accessed which frees up the rest of the loft from clutter.
+A sleeping loft accessed by a series of alternating stairs that double as shelves, laundry bin and hidden ironing board separates the bed from the rest of the apartment and is hidden from view by a translucent Lumasite panel.

 New York - 2013